-B-3e: Pursue a modification of Maryland Code §21-502 to indicate that the driver of a vehicle must yield to pedestrians waiting to cross the street, not just those already in the crosswalk.
+B-3e: Pursue a modification of Maryland Code §21-502 to indicate that the driver of a vehicle must stop for pedestrians waiting to cross the street, not just those already in the crosswalk.

-Currently, state law requires pedestrians enter the street at a crosswalk at an uncontrolled intersection to gain the right-of-way and cause drivers to stop.
+Currently, state law requires pedestrians to enter the street at a crosswalk at an uncontrolled intersection to gain the right-of-way and cause drivers to stop.
 In practice, this creates situations where drivers maintain elevated speeds through marked and unmarked crosswalks, frightening pedestrians into waiting until there is a gap in traffic before taking the opportunity to cross the street.
+To support improved driver yielding, additional signage in advance of crosswalks should be installed across the county, particularly at locations where there may be sight distance issues.